freeCodeCamp/pantry-for-good/CONTRIBUTING.md

 the GitHub search bar at the top of the repository page.
 For example, you could search for a challenge name and the results will display all the files along with line numbers.
 Then you can proceed to the files and verify this is the area that you were looking forward to edit.
-Always feel free to reach out to the chat room when you are not certain of any thing specific in the code.

 ### Squash Your Commits
 When you make a pull request, all of your changes need to be in one commit.